wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 -   _li:first-class_: selects the first element of the list
 -   _li:last-child_: last child inside of its parent container
 -   _li:nth-child(2, odd, even)_: targets a specific child e.g second

+## Styling Hyperlinks

+Here we use Pseudo Classes to help target different states of the links.
+_a:link_: Targets the anchor elements with an href attribute _a:visited_: Targets the anchor elements which are visited before.
+In practice, always use the same color as the link pc _a:hover_: targets the hover state of a link _a:active_: targets the active state of a link

+Always defined in the above order